interTwin-eu/itwinai/README.md

 ![itwinai Logo](./docs/images/icon-itwinai-orange-black-subtitle.png)

-`itwinai` is a powerful Python toolkit designed to help scientists and researchers streamline AI and machine learning workflows, specifically for digital twin applications.
+`itwinai` is a Python toolkit designed to help scientists and researchers streamline AI and machine learning workflows, specifically for digital twin applications.
 It provides easy-to-use tools for distributed training, hyper-parameter optimization on HPC systems, and integrated ML logging, reducing engineering overhead and accelerating research.
 Developed primarily by CERN, in collaboration with Forschungszentrum Jülich (FZJ), `itwinai` supports modular